Exator921/XP/CONTRIBUTING.md

 ### You can not try selling a version of the game or try making the game proprietary.
 I made it open sorce for a reason.

-### Keep the game at least Rated T, I don't want to look around and see porn versions of the game and I don't want kids/adults thinking thats what the main project is.
+### Keep the game at least Rated M, I don't want to look around and see porn versions of the game and I don't want kids/adults thinking thats what the main project is.